ntill22/Market-Calculator/README.md

 # Market Calculator GUI
-An app built to visualize historical market data, the user will provide the select a ticker symbol form 10 recognizable company options as well as a date interval and their choice of graph via a calendar selection option.
+An app built to visualize historical market data, the user will select a ticker symbol from 10 recognizable companies as well as a date interval and their choice of graph via a calendar selection option.
 The app will spawn market graphs that correspond to the selected options.

 ## What the project does